gfe--gluten free easily

 The Best Ever Gluten-Free Salmon Cakes (Grain Free, Dairy Free, Nut Free and More)

-These Best Ever Gluten-Free Salmon Cakes are naturally gluten free, grain free, dairy free, nut free, and "more free" but they're still absolutely delicious!
+These Best Ever Gluten-Free Salmon Cakes are naturally gluten free, grain free, dairy free, nut free, and "more free" and absolutely delicious!
+In fact, they're so good they're addictive!
 Hemp seeds are the "secret ingredient" that makes these salmon cakes so special.

 Ingredients